-One of my favourite types of images are those that show wildlife within their surroundings.
+My favourite images are those that show wildlife within their surroundings.
 The portraits above may be lovely and clean, but they don’t tell much of a story.

 Birds in Flight

-This is perhaps the most rewarding and frustrating aspect of bird photography, and an entire article could be written about shooting birds in flight.
+This is the most rewarding and frustrating aspect of bird photography.
+An entire article could be written about shooting birds in flight.

 Sharp Flight Shots

-Waterfowl moving from one nearby lake to another, or geese and cranes coming and going from their night time roosting grounds are good places.
+Waterfowl moving from one nearby lake to another.
+Or geese and cranes coming and going from their nighttime roosting grounds are good places.

-If you are using a very long lens, a gimbal head on a tripod is very useful, otherwise you will need to hand hold.
+If you are using a very long lens, a gimbal head on a tripod is very useful, otherwise, you will need to handhold.

 Like as in the portraits noted earlier, the eye needs to be in focus in the final image.
 Follow the bird’s flight and shoot bursts of images when the composition comes together.

 Intentional Flight Blurs

-Here, we will apply most of the same guidelines I noted above, but lengthen our shutter speed.
+Here, we will apply most of the same guidelines I noted above but lengthen our shutter speed.
 I’ve made successful blurs anywhere from 1/2 second to 1/100th second.

 When done right, the bird should stay in the same location in the frame while the background and wings blur.
 It provides a sense of motion and can create a very pleasing result..sometimes.

 There is a lot of trial and error and many images will fail.
-That’s fine, just keep experimenting, adjusting shutter speed, and your own motion.
+That’s fine, keep experimenting, adjusting shutter speed, and your own motion.

 You can reverse this technique and hold the camera steady while the bird flies through with a very long shutter speed.
 Give it a try and see what you get.

 There are a lot of throw-away images in any flight series, but with luck, a few will come out the way you hope.
-Just get used to pressing the delete key when you get home.
+You’ll get used to pressing the delete key when you get home.

-As I wrote this article, it occurred to me that just about every section could make up an entire article.
+As I wrote this article, it occurred to me that about every section could make up an entire article.